About ADHD coaching

 Francine Freedman is a certified ADHD coach who helps those with Attention Deficit Disorder (ADHD) find their personal recipe for success.
 She holds an AAC distinction from ADDCA and an ACC certification from the International Coach Federation.

 She graduated with a degree in finance from Washington University, a top business school in America.
 She has worked on Wall Street, in high tech, and in education.
-Francine has been a certified ADHD coach for more than four years and has worked with over 500 clients in that time.
 She meets with clients face to face, online and over the phone.
 Francine currently lives in Melbourne, Australia with her family.

 Core topics that often come up: